Rosuav/TF2BuffBot/README.md

 Known bugs: Some effects don't reset on death, some do reset when you touch a resupply locker, and there's not a lot of consistency.

+### Turreting

+You can turn your character into a stationary turret (no, not a stationery turret, that would be QUITE different) with the command "!turret".
+Turrets are ineligible to participate in the regular roulette system (including gifting - a turret will not receive a gift), and have serious restrictions, but in return are turned into indestructible killing machines.

+Once you turn into a turret, the same command will cause you to pack up and prepare to move.
+Movement is in ghosted form.
+When you find the right spot, hit the command again to plonk down as a turret again.
+You can't ghost instantly after deploying, nor vice versa, but other than that, you have full control.

+PLEASE NOTE: It is possible to use this feature to spawn-camp.
+Don't do that, it's neither fun nor fair.
+Ladies'/gentlemen's agreement?
+Thanks.
+Of course, you're welcome (and encouraged) to use this to control a choke point or control point.

+Strategy:
+* Since you can't move, you can't pick up ammo boxes unless you're right on top of an ammo respawn or your enemies die right at your feet.
+Consider having a dispenser beside you, so you don't have to ghost yourself away to collect ammunition.
+* The name of the command is "turret", but there's nothing stopping a Medic from turning into an indestructible source of healing.
+* A long-range class like Heavy can command a large area, but a Pyro in a narrow choke will be more likely to score those crucial ammo drops.

 Bot Control
 -----------